krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_04_Config_Verbosity_Check.md

 ```

-This is telling us that Ansible is only sending ONE command to the device -- Ansible is NOT sending every command in the playbook because, by default, the _config modules are comparing the commands against a "show run" on the device.
+This is telling us that Ansible is only sending ONE command to the device -- Ansible is NOT sending every command in the playbook because by default, the _config modules are comparing the commands against a "show run" on the device.

 >Note: Notice the __junos_config__  module does not return the one command that is being changed on the device.
-Not all modules are built the same, that's is not necessarily a bad thing but it's always good to be aware of it and make sure to test all available modules for specific features based on a particular use case.
+Not all modules are built the same, that's not necessarily a bad thing but it's always good to be aware of it and make sure to test all available modules for specific features based on a particular use case.
 You will see that the modules that do not use network_cli may not return commands being sent in the JSON return data.

-##### Step 7
+##### Step 4

 Re-run the playbook once more verifying idempotency, e.g. no changes should be made.